gitenter/gitenter/doc/requirements/SyRS.md

 - [SyRS-0044]{StRS-0039,SyRS-0043} The software shall be able to build traceability relationship between design items and implementing code pieces.
 - [SyRS-0045]{StRS-0039,SyRS-0043} The software shall be able to build traceability relationship between design items and test cases.
 - [SyRS-0091]{SyRS-0045} The (unit)test status from a continuous integration platform, shall be integrated into this system.
-- [SyRS-0057]{SyRS-0019} In case the non-document files are either not included or not obey the rule, the software shall be able to mark the completeness of documented traceable items.
+- [SyRS-0057]{SyRS-0019} In case the non-document files are either not included or not obey the rule, the software shall be able to trace the completeness of traceable items through manual ways.
 - [SyRS-0092]{SyRS-0057} The software shall be integrated to task management systems (which provide a TODO/in progress/done), such as Trello or Atlassian JIRA.
     - No need to integrate to bug tracking systems, as bugs shall never appear in the requirement/design.